kevinmcfarlane/rust-digit-recognizer/README.md

 Correctly classified: 96.30%

 Here is a plot of one of the images.
-At the end there is some code that compares this to its prediction.

 ![Image](digit.png)